 3. Site Costs and Regional Factors

-Costs can vary depending on your block.
+Site-related costs can vary depending on your block.
 Sloped land, remote access, bushfire zoning (BAL ratings), or poor soil conditions may require additional works like engineered foundations or transport logistics.
 These are assessed early in the process and quoted clearly so you’re never in the dark.

 If you’re building in a regional or remote area of WA, MIRA provides tailored cost breakdowns that account for distance, service availability, and compliance requirements.
+We will also include a complimentary site visit to ensure we plan appropriately for your block.

 4. Fixed Price Contracts